ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 if test -e $BASEDIR/etc/override.properties; then if test -n "$APP_HOME" -a "$APP_HOME" != "$BASEDIR"; then
-    warn "This script is running from: $BASEDIR" warn "Your APP_HOME is set to: $APP_HOME" fatal "Your APP_HOME is probably misconfigured" fi fi
+    fatal "Your APP_HOME is misconfigured" fi fi

 if test -n "$APP_HOME" -a "$APP_HOME" != "$BASEDIR"; then
   if test -e $BASEDIR/etc/override.properties; then
-    warn "This script is running from: $BASEDIR" warn "Your APP_HOME is set to: $APP_HOME" fatal "Your APP_HOME is probably misconfigured" fi fi
+    fatal "Your APP_HOME is misconfigured" fi fi